kudla/react-declaration-loader/README.md

 to **React** without appropriate declaration it populates your source with needed one.

-Thus you may wright out your code just like this
+Thus you may write out your code just like this
 ```jsx
 import {Component} from 'react';
 export class MyComponent extends Component {